Westminster Abbey Tickets and Tours

 Person with tickets in hand|© Igal Ness

-Tickets to the Abbey has an approximate price of 37 euros for adults and 17 euros for children under 17 years.
+Tickets to the Abbey cost approximately 37 euros for adults and 17 euros for children under 17.
 It is best to book online in advance to avoid queues at the entrance.

-You can also buy a family pass that includes access for two adults and two children for about 73 euros.
+You can also buy a family pass which includes access for two adults and two children for around 73 euros.

 Admission is free only for visitors with a disability and their carer and for UK Armed Forces personnel.